a1yama/git-cz-go/README.md

 - 🚀 Interactive prompts for all parts of the commit message
 - 📋 Conventional Commits format support
 - 🔍 Scope suggestions from your project structure
+- 🔢 Quick selection of commit types using numbers
 - 😀 Optional emoji support
 - ⚙️ Customizable via configuration file
 - 🌈 Color-coded interface